barichd/brailleorch/borframework.md

 Other insertion of music objects may be implemented later.
 Other tags and properties can be marked using context menu directly on braille objects.
 Transcribers can also edit the score without using the above insert and context functions, but the result input will be marked as "other" in BMML, and can't be automatically reformatted correctly.
 They should be manually formatted.

+Show/hide objects
+This dialog determines whether to show or hide hidden objects in Musicxml, or force some objects hidden in braille for other purposes.
+Hidden objects in Musicxml may be useful in braille.
+For example, a hidden note may be used to indicate  the destination of a glissando line.
+We can add a prefix to indicate this, e.g., dots 26,3, which is used for the end destination of a slanted line.
+But sometimes they are for layouting purpose and unwanted in braille, so we can implement this option to show/hide such items contextually or globally.
+The dialog has two radio buttons for show (default) or hide, and a checkbox to set globally.
+Once an item  is hidden, the "set globally" checkbox will be unchecked, unless you set all hidden globally, and vice versa.
+In the future, we should implement more sophisticated filtering capability to make show/hide function apply to certain kind of objects contextually or globally.
+Note that when showing hidden rests, accidentals and texts, there must be a dot 5 before them.
+Normally hidden rests must be shown to fill the bar length, but sometimes they are also unnecessary.

+Show/hide current part name
+This is a contextual version of show/hide part name function in [Part Management Dialog](#2-4).
+It only show/hide current part name througrout the music, unless you put the cursor right on the part name, which will be hidden only once.

 Display images
 This menu is for extracting pictures contained in compressed Musicxml files (.mxl), which may be cover page images or special music symbols not being able to enter in notation programs.
-The listbox describes the details of every image file as this:
+The listbox describes the details of every image (usually .svg files) as this:
 filename, part number, staff number, bar number, and beat position.
 Press View to read the image on screen, and press OK to bring the cursor to the location for transcribers to enter appropriate braille symbols.
 Press Define to define a symbol globally in this score.
 See [Define New Features](#7-7) for details.